 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter of the sponsoring school district, the School District of Polk County, Florida (District).
-The charter was renewed for ten years commencing on July 1, 2009 and ending June 30, 2019.
-The School has been classified as high performing school, resulting in a 5-year extension of the contract to June 30, 2024.
+The existing charter contract expires on June 30, 2024.
 The District may terminate the charter if good cause is shown.